HEIA(Q) 2023 State Conference:

 Woodcrest State College

 Ngaire Mayo is a passionate Home Economics and Design teacher, currently Head of Department of Applied Technology at Woodcrest State College.
 She is a member of the HEIA (Q) committee and is HEIA (Q) conference co-convenor.
 She also represents HEIA(Q) as the Executive Member of the HEIA National Council.
-In her down time she enjoys food, travel and all things creative, leading family and friends to occasionally question her sanity when she decides to learn yet another new cuisine or craft.
+In her down time, she enjoys food, travel and all things creative, leading family and friends to occasionally question her sanity when she decides to learn yet another new cuisine or craft.
 Ngaire’s love of teaching and learning motivates her to seek innovative ways to improve student outcomes through curriculum and by coaching educators to further develop their own expertise – inspiring students to succeed.

 Rosie Sciacca